-Our team reflect upon the pick of the action from last weekend across Ireland, Britain and America.
+Our team reflect upon an exciting weekend of National Hunt racing across Britain and Ireland.

 - Related Content

 My Tent Or Yours and Jezki advertised their Champion Hurdle claims this weekend.
 Can either win at Cheltenham?

 George Primarolo: It would be folly to write either of them off but they've both got an awful lot to prove before they can be seen as worthy contenders.
 At the moment, Hurricane Fly would be head and shoulders above them on what we've seen on the track but he'll be a ten-year-old at the Festival next year and time is going to catch up on him at some point.
 I do think there will be a new name on the trophy this season but it's not easy to pinpoint exactly which it will be at this moment in time.
 On what we've seen so far MTOY seems a crazy price to me.

 Ian Brindle: I've been staggered by some of the negativity regarding Jezki's win at Fairyhouse.
 To describe him as "unimpressive" misses the point of how well he travelled down the back (off a true gallop) and though he fudged the last - he always had the race in safe keeping.
 MTOY surprised me a little at Newcastle as I didn't really expect him to win quite so easily.
 Connections have got to be happy with how he did it though as has been alluded to, he has to improve again to trouble the Fly.
 I hold an ante-post voucher on Jezki and see no reason to be slinging it into the bin anytime soon.